Yoast/PHPUnit-Polyfills/README.md

 ### Q: How do I run my tests when the library is installed via the GitHub Actions `setup-php` action ?

-As of [shivammathur/setup-php](https://github.com/shivammathur/setup-php) version [2.15.0](https://github.com/shivammathur/setup-php/releases/tag/2.15.0), the PHPUnit Polyfills are available as one of the tools which can be installed directly by the Setup-PHP GitHub action.
+As of [shivammathur/setup-php](https://github.com/shivammathur/setup-php) version [2.15.0](https://github.com/shivammathur/setup-php/releases/tag/2.15.0), the PHPUnit Polyfills are available as one of the tools which can be installed directly by the Setup-PHP GitHub action runner.

 ```yaml
 - name: Setup PHP with tools